-If your child fails to attend a correction (or presents with more serious behaviour or receives three corrections in a single day) then they will have crossed our 'red line'.
+If your child fails to attend a correction, it is escalated to the next correction.
+If a student fails to attend a 60-minute correction or presents a more serious behaviour, then they will have 'crossed the red line'.
 This means that your child will likely spend the next day in an isolated room from the rest of the school community to reflect on their behaviour.
 The consequences of missing a second correction, quite rightly, will be very serious and could result in suspension.